Arriva Herts & Essex: Arriva The Shires

-Arriva the Shires evolved from the purchase of the Luton, Aylesbury and Hitchin depots of United Counties by Luton & District Transport in a management buy-out in 1987.
+Arriva The Shires evolved from the purchase of the Luton, Aylesbury and Hitchin depots of United Counties by Luton & District Transport (LDT) in a management buy-out in 1987.
 Depots at Watford, High Wycombe, Hemel Hempstead, Amersham and Slough were acquired with London Country North West in 1990, although Amersham has since closed and Slough was later sold to Bee Line.
 LDT was bought in 1994 by British Bus, itself bought in 1996 by The Cowie Group.
-LDT's was renamed Arriva the Shires in April 1998.
+LDT's was renamed Arriva The Shires in April 1998.